 - National Air and Space Museum (airplanes; space ships);

 - National Museum of American History (trains; farm equipment; toys).

-All of the Smithsonian Museums are free of charge, and accessible by public transportation.
+All of the Smithsonian Museums are free of charge and most are accessible by public transportation.

 Visit the playground at your local elementary schools regularly (after school and on weekends or holidays).
 Playgrounds offer preschoolers the opportunity for:

 - Physical activities